Racing at Cheltenham has a long and successful history.

 It’s always worth having a look at this Racing TV Cheltenham video…

 But it is more than just a race meeting.
 Four days of racing in March are said to bring in €60 million to the local economy; on-course betting is estimated to turn-over €30 million, while the off-course figure is now upwards of fifteen times that amount.
+If crowds are not able to attend, the loss to local economy this year will be enormous.

-On top of this, around 250,000 people attend the fixture and consume vast quantities of tea, coffee, wine, beer, Guinness, beef, potatoes, smoked salmon, and more besides, much of it produced and supplied locally.
-Ryanair schedule nearly 50 extra flights from Ireland during the week to accommodate passenger demand.
+On top of this, around 250,000 people would ordinarily attend the fixture and consume vast quantities of tea, coffee, wine, beer, Guinness, beef, potatoes, smoked salmon, and more besides, much of it produced and supplied locally.
+Ryanair would schedule nearly 50 extra flights from Ireland during the week to accommodate passenger demand.

 Woven tightly into the four days, of course, are the deeds of horses, jockeys and trainers.
 Great names spring readily to mind: Arkle and Pat Taaffe; Dawn Run and Jonjo O’Neill; Istabraq and Charlie Swan; Best Mate and Jim Culloty.